joseluisgs/Kotlin-challenge-compose-week1/README.md

 ## :scroll: Description

-Dogly :dog2: is dog adoption app made with :heart: and Jetpack Compose.
+Dogly is a dog adoption app made with :heart:  and Jetpack Compose.
 This submission is a first week challenge of #AndroidDevChallenge.

 ## :bulb: Motivation and Context